Discover France : Architecture (and design)

 In the Middle Ages, villages took on different forms according to the specific periods that saw their birth.

 The ecclesiastical village.
-From the end of the 10th century, a spiritual and social movement organized by the Church defined an inviolable space around the church and its cemetery, within a radius of thirty steps.
-This space is today called "ecclesiastical enclosure".
-It can be found in several localities in Aude such as Loupia, Villegailhenc or Carlipa.
+By the end of the 10th century, a spiritual and social movement organized by the Church defined an inviolable space around the church and its cemetery, within a radius of thirty steps.
+This space is now called "ecclesiastical enclosure".
+It can be found in several places in Aude such as Loupia, Villegailhenc or Carlipa.

 The castral village.
 This type of village is the most widespread.
 It adopts variable dimensions, and appears especially during the XIIth century by declining under several forms.
 Some are concentric, like Lasserre-de-Prouilhe or Villemoustaussou.
 Others are built in steps, adapting to the relief, like Aragon.